On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 \begin{proof}[Proof of Theorem~\ref{mani}] We first show that $G_\Delta$ is virtually the fundamental group of a 3-manifold $M$ with empty or toroidal boundary if and only if the boundary of each region, if it exists, in $\field{S}^2-\Delta$ is a 4-cycle.

-We are now going to prove necessity.
+We are now going to prove the necessity.
 Suppose that the boundary of each region, if it exists, in $\field{S}^2-\Delta$ is a 4-cycle.
 Let $\Gamma$ be the $1$-skeleton of $\Delta$.
 Then the boundary of each region in $\field{S}^2-\Gamma$ is a $3$-cycle or a 4-cycle.
-We can consider right-angled Coxeter group $G_\Delta$ acts by reflections on a simply-connected 3-manifold $N$ with fundamental domain a ball whose boundary is the cell structure on $\field{S}^2$ that is dual to $\Gamma$.
+The group $G_\Delta$ acts by reflections on a simply-connected 3-manifold $N$ with fundamental domain a ball whose boundary is the cell structure on $\field{S}^2$ that is dual to $\Gamma$.
 Since the boundary of each region in $\field{S}^2-\Gamma$ is a $3$-cycle or a 4-cycle, the stabilizer of each vertex is $\Z_2^3$ or $D_\infty\times D_\infty$.
 Let $H$ be a torsion-free finite index subgroup of $G_\Delta$.
-The quotient space $N/H$ has the property that the link of each vertex associated to a region with $4$-cycle boundary (if it exists) is a torus, and we can thus remove a finite neighborhood from each such vertex (if it exists) to obtain a desired manifold $M$ whose boundary is empty or a union of tori.
+The quotient space $N/H$ has the property that the link of each vertex associated to a region with $4$-cycle boundary (if it exists) is a torus, and we can thus remove a finite neighborhood from such a vertex (if it exists) to obtain a desired manifold $M$ whose boundary is empty or a union of tori.

-We are going to prove sufficiency.
+We now prove sufficiency.
 Assume that $G_\Delta$ has a finite index subgroup $H$ such that $H$ is the fundamental group of a 3-manifold $M$ with empty or toroidal boundary.
 Then the boundary of each region in $\field{S}^2-\Gamma$ must be a $3$-cycle or a 4-cycle, otherwise the Euler characteristic $\chi(H)$ is negative which is a contradiction (see Section 3.b in \cite{KSD}).
 Therefore, the boundary of each region, if it exists, in $\field{S}^2-\Delta$ is a 4-cycle.

-Next, we consider all possible types of the $3$--manifold $M$ via graph theoretic properties on $\Delta$.
-The fact (\ref{item:seifert}) is clearly true since right-angled Coxeter group induced by an $n$-cycle ($n\geq 4$) or a broken line is virtually a surface group.
+Next, we consider all possible types of $3$--manifold $M$ via graph theoretic properties on $\Delta$.
+The fact (\ref{item:seifert}) is clearly true since a right-angled Coxeter group induced by an $n$-cycle ($n\geq 4$) or a broken line is virtually a surface group.
 For the fact (\ref{item: graphmld}) we first observe that the 1-skeleton of $\Delta$ is not a join of two graphs of diameter at least 2.
-Otherwise $\Delta$ is a suspension of some $n$-cycle ($n\geq 4$) or some broken line since $\Delta$ by Remark~\ref{imp}.
-Therefore, the divergence of $G_\Delta$ (also the divergence of $\pi_1(M)$) is quadratic.
-This implies that $M$ must be a graph manifold in this case.
+Therefore, by Theorem~\ref{dt} the divergence of $G_\Delta$ (also the divergence of $\pi_1(M)$) is quadratic.
+By Theorem~\ref{thm:GKL:divergence} $M$ must be a graph manifold.